 The biggest single consideration before buying any bionic partial hand is your prosthetist.
-This is because the natural residual of every partial hand can vary significantly.
+This is because every residual partial hand can vary significantly.
 Bionic partial hands must therefore be extensively customized to match your specific requirements.
 This is true of every prosthesis, of course.
 It’s just that partial hands tend to have more possible configurations.

 We therefore strongly recommend that you deal only with a prosthetist who has proven experience with partial-hand devices.

 Unfortunately, if you want a bionic partial hand, your product choices are limited. i-Digits is currently one of only two options that we know about.
-The other is the Vincent Partial 3, which appears to have similar functionality.
+The other is the Vincent Partial, which appears to have similar functionality.
 But Vincent has not produced any English-language material or videos in years, which makes us question their commitment to the North American market.

 For a comprehensive description of all current upper-limb technologies, devices, and research, see our complete guide.